fdevlees/CINDES/README.md

 python -m CINDES -i INPUT > cindes_output.log
 ```

 *   Via submission script, here using slurm workload manager.
-Make sure to adjust the path in the _cindes_submit_ script.
+Make sure to adjust the paths in the _cindes_submit_ script.

 ```
 sbatch cindes_submit
 ```

+### Output data

+All input and output files of the computational chemistry software calculations are collected in the newly created directory **CALC**, whereas errors are summarized in **.err** files in the directory **logs**.

+A **table.json** database is created containing the data from structures of previous runs.
+As such, restarts first check the database before submitting computational software calculations.

+The file **cyclesinfo** is made available with all molecular data from the inverse design run.

+Output file **cindes_output.log**, finally, contains detailed information and data about the integral inverse design process (iteration and steps within) and ends with a listing of the optimum.

 ## Examples

+Examples are given in the **Examples** directory.
+Gaussian software log files are checked for error terminations or imaginary frequencies and the user is warned.
+In these cases, failed calculations need to be restarted manually, after which a restart of the CINDES program can be set up.